peripateticus/vue-test-utils/README.md

 ```
 See [unit tests](https://github.com/peripateticus/vue-test-utils/blob/master/test/index-spec.js) for examples.

-The `then` callback will give you the `window` object with [$](https://github.com/peripateticus/vue-test-utils/blob/master/test/index-spec.js#L37) and a [cleanup](https://github.com/peripateticus/vue-test-utils/blob/master/test/index-spec.js#L16) function that should be called after each test to clean up `window` in between tests.
+The `then` callback will give you the `window` object with [jQuery](https://github.com/peripateticus/vue-test-utils/blob/master/test/index-spec.js#L37) available for your tests.

 ## Test function API